justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

-Project for implementation of Extensible Sparse Functional Array in an FPGA.
+Project for implementation of Extensible Sparse Functional Array in an FPGA, under the mentorship of Dr. Balkind of UCSB.
+I am also being advised and assisted by Elmar Grom, a colleague of mine who is an Electrical Engineer.

 The High level API of this simulation design can be found here: https://github.com/justintjoa-portfolio/ESFA_Scala_implementation